-- Ask a healthcare provider about getting the vaccine.
+- Ask a healthcare professional about getting the vaccine.

-Consult a healthcare provider to find out if they recommend getting vaccinated against shingles.
+Consult a healthcare professional to find out if they recommend getting vaccinated against shingles.

 Those with HIV might get a more severe case of shingles and are also at increased risk of complications.